clean-code-craft-tcq-1/reimagined-design-patterns-ARULPRIYAM30/README.md

 Here “General Manager” and “Sub Manager” are Composite objects because they have child objects/elements under them and they made by composing two or more objects under them.
 And Developer object do not have any child under them so these objects are called leaf objects.
 As we know that this design pattern allows to treat leaf and composite objects equally hence we can perform one operation to get display their information(General and Sub Managers) and leaf object (Developers).
 Such approach for considered in Composite Design Patterns.

+**Advantage :**
-**Advantage :** No need to take care for concrete object. if we have an operation it applies to all objects down the tree.
+1. No need to take care for concrete object. if we have an operation it applies to all objects down the tree.
+2. It makes easier to you to add new kinds of components.
+3. It provides flexibility of structure with manageable class or interface.

-**Main disadvantage :** Complexity of making objects and implementing the tree data structure.
+**Main disadvantage :**
+1. Complexity of making objects and implementing the tree data structure.
+2. Composite Design Pattern can make the design overly general.
+It makes harder to restrict the components of a composite.

 ### Decorator Design Pattern
 **Basic idea**